nesrak1/AssetsTools.NET/README.md

 am.LoadClassDatabaseFromPackage(inst.file.typeTree.unityVersion);
 ```

+###### NOTE: You can find a decompressed classdata.tpk from UABE in the zip in the releases section.
+To decompress the tpk from UABE yourself go to `Options -> Edit Type Package` in UABE's main window, open the tpk in the same file as UABE, uncheck `Compress the file (LZMA)`, and click OK.

-If you only want to load one class, you can use `Options -> Edit Type Package` in UABE's main window, click a version, and click export.
+If you only want one class database (ie, you for sure only need a specific version of unity), you can use `Options -> Edit Type Package` in UABE's main window, click a version, and click export.

 ###### NOTE: You may want to open the exported file in a hex editor to make sure the version is what you want it to be.
 UABE's classdata.tpk file can have some versions listed as the wrong version (for example, exporting a `U2019.1.0f2` database and the file actually being a `2018.4.5f1` database.)